charli-zzz/vehicle-query-engine/README.md

 - selected filters
 - sort option

 The query logic lives in `src/lib/getVisibleVehicles.ts`.
-Every time state changes, the app recalculates visible vehicles from the full dataset instead of layering stateful intermediate result lists.
+Every time state changes, the app recalculates visible vehicles from the full local dataset instead of layering stateful intermediate result lists.
+This keeps `VehicleSearchPage` focused on UI state while the query layer decides how the result list is built.

 Conceptually: